canonical/k8s-snap/docs/src/charm/howto/charm.md

 - The rest of this page assumes you already have Juju installed and have added [credentials] for a cloud and bootstrapped a controller.
-- If you still need to do this, please take a look at the quickstart instructions, or, for custom clouds (OpenStack, MAAS), please consult the [Juju documentation][juju].
+- If you still need to do this, please take a look at the quick-start instructions, or, for custom clouds (OpenStack, MAAS), please consult the [Juju documentation][juju].
 - You are not using the Juju 'localhost' cloud (see [localhost